mikeshulman/narya/README.md

 - Function application `M N` synthesizes, by first requiring `M` to synthesize a function-type `(x:A) → B`, then checking `N` against the input type `A`, and finally synthesizing the corresponding output `B[N/x]`.

 - Function abstraction `x ↦ M` checks against a function-type `(x:A) → B` by checking `M` against `B` in a context extended by a variable `x:A`.
 In particular, this means that the same abstraction term can mean different things depending on what type it is checked against.
 For instance, `x ↦ x` checks against *any* endo-function type `A → A`.
+(Speaking semantically, however, we do not regard this as "one term having multiple types"; rather we consider that the typechecker is elaborating the ambiguous notation `x ↦ x` using contextual information to produce a distinct identity term in each endo-function type.)

 - Type-forming operators such as `Type` and `(x:A) → B` synthesize, after requiring their inputs to synthesize.
 This might be modified later after universe levels are introduced.